 By MATT OTT AP Business Writer

-About 1.65 million people were receiving jobless aid the week that ended Jan.
-7, an increase of 17,000 from the week before.
+About 1.66 million people were receiving jobless aid the week that ended Feb.
+18, a decrease of 5,000 from the week before.